Asymptotic theory of cepstral random fields: Theory of inference

-Conditions A1, A3, and A5 cannot be verified from data, but some assumptions of this nature must be made to obtain asymptotic formulas.
-Condition A2 will hold for cepstral models (and other random field models as well) by the following argument.
-The coefficients of the causal and skew fields will have exponential decay in either index argument, by extensions of the classical time series argument (see for example \citet{Hurv:mult:2002}) applied to (\ref{eq:betaRecurs}) and (\ref{eq:rhoRecurs}).
-(The time series argument can be directly applied to (\ref{eq:deltaRecurs}) and (\ref{eq:etaRecurs}) as well.)
-Combining these results using (\ref{eq:acfExpress}), the acf of the cepstral field will also have exponential decay so that $F_{\theta} \in \mathcal{F}$.
-Of course, another way to verify this condition is to examine the boundedness of partial derivatives of the spectrum; at once we see that A2 holds for the cepstral model.
+Conditions ({A1}), ({A3}) and ({A5}) cannot be verified from data, but some assumptions of this nature must be made to obtain asymptotic formulas.
+Condition ({A2}) will hold for cepstral models (and other random field models as well) by the following argument.
+The coefficients of the causal and skew fields will have exponential decay in either index argument, by extensions of the classical time series argument (see, e.g., Hurvich \cite{Hurv:mult:2002}) applied to (\ref{eq:betaRecurs}) and (\ref{eq:rhoRecurs}).
+[The time series argument can be directly applied to (\ref{eq:deltaRecurs}) and (\ref{eq:etaRecurs}) as well.]
+Combining these results using (\ref{eq:acfExpress}), the acf of the cepstral field will also have exponential decay so that $F_{\theta} \in\mathcal{F}$.
+Of course, another way to verify this condition is to examine the boundedness of partial derivatives of the spectrum; at once we see that ({A2}) holds for the cepstral model, as it does for moving average random fields.

-Although condition A4 may be problematic for certain moving average models (which may have complicated constraints on coefficients), the cepstral model uses no constraints on the entries of $\Theta$, i.e., any entry of the matrix can be any real number, independently of all other entries.
+Although condition ({A4}) may be problematic for certain moving average models (which may have complicated constraints on coefficients), the cepstral model uses no constraints on $\theta$, because the distinct entries of $\Theta$ can be any real number, independently of all other distinct entries.
 Euclidean space is open, so any pseudo-true value is necessarily contained in the interior.
 Also, existence of a pseudo-true value is guaranteed by convexity of the KL discrepancy.

-We now state the limit theorems for our parameter estimates.
-For the QMLE estimates, we suppose that they are either exact or approximate Whittle estimates defined using the unbiased acf estimates.
+For the result on Bayesian estimation, we will assume that the model is correctly specified; the model must also be identifiable, that is, $F_{\theta_1} = F_{\theta_2}$ implies $\theta_1 = \theta_2$, which helps ensure asymptotic concentration of the likelihood.
+We assume the parameters belong to some compact subset of Euclidean space, and the true parameter vector lies in the interior.
+This assumption can often be accomplished by prior transformation (and is easily accomplished for the cepstral coefficients in the cepstral model).
+Also define the matrix 2-norm of a matrix $A$ via the notation ${\| A \| }_2$.